oneBlackLee/Tau-Ceti-theme/README.md

 # Customized Syntax highlighting

 AppCode offers a thousand settings to customize nearly every aspect of it's appearance.
-This is exactly what I did.
-In addition to support for C/C++/Objective-C, I added customized syntax highlighting for CocoaPods, CSS, HTML, JavaScript, RegExp, XML and XPath.
-General color settings and language defaults have been modified to fit to Tau Ceti, as well as console and diff colors.
+It would be a shame not to perceive these opportunities.
+So Tau Ceti is handcrafted to beautifully colorize C/C++/Objective-C, but in addition, it comes with customized syntax highlighting for CocoaPods, CSS, HTML, JavaScript, RegExp, XML and XPath, console and diff colors.

 # Installation